aebabis/factorio-state-machine/README.md

 ## Use with Machines

 Most of the time, you will want your state machine to control machines such as inserters.
-To do this, connect them to the logistic network using red wires, then set them to check the target condition.
+To do this, connect them to the circuit network using red wires, then set them to check the target condition.
 Remember that you can use the instruction pointer (`signal_S`) as part of a condition.
 This can prevent the need for flag variables.